 We also got to see a Rumba performance and dance it ourselves with the ‚Raíces Profundas‘ company.
 One of the highlight of this trip!

 Thank you Havana Club for such a cool experience!!
+Below pictures of Havana for some wanderlust!

 *ADVERTISEMENT – This trip was sponsored by HAVANA CLUB